Origin story

 Through this passion a greater appreciation of art, and understanding arose.

 Over time the mind for finer details and craftsmanship found appreciation in many things including glass.
-An avid collector, 'Berry found a familiar community in the hand blown glass community and culture surounding it.
+An avid collector, Trevor found a familiar community in the hand blown glass community and culture surounding it.

 Starting at a retail head shop where the nickname Strawberry would be mintied. a sales position allowed for an outlet to talk about glass and convince customers of the merits of local work.
-Through time and teaching, Berry developed an intimate understanding of the wholesale to retail process, while having the oppertunity to meet many of the local artists in the Orlando community.
+Through time and teaching, 'Berry developed an intimate understanding of the wholesale to retail process, while having the oppertunity to meet many of the local artists in the Orlando community.

 Poshy glass a local vendor and friend of the shop, invited Berry to watch the process of glassblowing, and as a birthday present even try it out.